mlibrary/keycard/docs/authentication.rst

 * **Visitor** -- a person with no identification or affiliation whatsoever;
   effectively unrecognized by any means
 * **Guest** -- a person with some identification or affiliation; recognized, but transient, that is, not holding an account of any sort
-* **Member** -- a person with identification; recognized, holding an account
+* **Member** -- a person with identification; recognized, holding an account;

-As far as classifying users, there are three dimensions to consider.
-A user may have only one status in a given dimension:

-* **Identification** -- Anonymous, Unnamed, Named
-* **Affiliation** -- Unaffiliated, Affiliated
-* **Account Status** -- Nonmember, Member
+  Visitors and Guests are considered non-members

 Not all combinations are sensible for determining business rules.
 For example, membership requires some form of identification, so there can be no anonymous